philschanely/course-web2/src/pages/activities/project-4.md

 * Be aesthetically pleasing and functional as a prototype site, applying principles of usability from the Krug readings.
 Any "unfunctional" features must be user-friendly and tidy.
 * Use appropriate techniques based on coursework to this date (semantic markup, BEM convention, efficient CSS, flexbox layout technique, etc.)
 * Implement an intentional grid system include baseline grid, rows, and columns as discussed in the Vinh text and online lesson.
-* Include at least 8 fully operational pages and placeholders for others.
+* Include 3 fully operational pages (home page, category page, product page) and a single "Content coming soon" placeholder page as a stand in for all others.
 * Be responsive from smartphone up to standard desktop with 3 designed layouts as a recommended minimum.

 </Subpage>